-The Company's BARCC oversee the capital computations and maintain the optimal capital structure by advising the Board on dividend payments and share issues.
-In addition, the Company manages its required level of capital through analysis and optimisation of the product and asset mix and the reinsurance program investment strategy.
+The Company's BARCC oversees the capital computations and maintains the optimal capital structure by advising the Board on dividend payments and share issues.
+In addition, the Company manages its required level of capital through analysis and optimisation of the product and asset mix, reinsurance programme, catastrophe exposure and investment strategy.